logzio/logz-docs/_source/no-search/p8s-remote-write.md

   - 30 days - 10-minute downsampling
   - 18 months- 60-minute downsampling

-### Importing dashboards from Grafana
+## Importing dashboards from Grafana
 You can import your existing dashboards to Logz.io either manually or via a bulk process.
 Notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.

-After your Prometheus metrics begin to arrive to Logz.io:
+### Importing individual dashboards

-To import dashboards:
+To import individual dashboards:

 1. Log into Logz.io and navigate to the **Metrics** tab.
 2. In the left navigation pane, click **+** and select **Import**.